enveloophq/enveloop-ruby/README.md

 )
 ```

-If you want to send a message, via Enveloop, and not use an Enveloop template, you can remove the `template` argument from the method and include the `html` argument instead -- it takes a custom HTML body and creates a structured email message to send out.

 #### Send an email message passing custom HTML
+If you want to send a message, via Enveloop, and not use an Enveloop template, you can remove the `template` argument from the method and include the `html` argument instead _(it takes a custom HTML body and creates a structured email message to send out)_.

 ```ruby
 enveloop.send_message(